Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories: Spectral categories and Waldhausen categories

 \section{Spectral categories and Waldhausen categories}

 The work of the previous section showed how to associate a spectral category to any well-behaved Waldhausen category.
 On the other hand, given a spectral category $\aC$, we can produce a simplicially tensored Waldhausen category by passage to the Waldhausen category $\fincell$ of ``finite cell right $\aC$-modules'' described below.
-In this section we show that when $\aC$ is pretriangulated (has triangulated homotopy category), the spectral category associated to $\fincell$ in Definition~\ref{defcosheaves2} recovers the original spectral category $\aC$ up to DK-equivalence.
+In this section we show that when $\aC$ is pretriangulated (Definition~\ref{deftriang}), the spectral category associated to $\fincell$ in Definition~\ref{defcosheaves2} recovers the original spectral category $\aC$ up to DK-equivalence.

 As a general principal, it does not matter which modern category of spectra we use as a model when discussing small spectral categories.
 The monoidal Quillen equivalences relating the various categories of diagram spectra and EKMM $S$-modules \cite{MM,MMSS,SchwedeEKMM} allow us to convert a spectral category on any of these models to one on any other.
 In particular, the following theorem is an easy consequence of the work of \cite{SSMonoidalEq} (extended by the techniques of \cite{EKMM} for dealing with non-cofibrant units that arise there).